MJHarding/blackpear-takehome/README.md

 While this architecture is suitable for POC:

-- Consider microservices for complex, high-load scenarios
+- I would consider microservices for complex, high-load scenarios
 - Evaluate performance bottlenecks via load testing against expected traffic patterns
 - Plan for potential architectural evolution